 *Note* If you don't see a US flag in the corner to translate a government page, right-click and choose "translate to English".
 This info is presented with good intentions and was current at time of posting.
 However, laws change.
 Items that were previously acceptable may get confiscated.
-Updated 5/2019
+Updated 8/2020

-Mexico Customs (Aduanas) allows a maximum of $400 value per carload (or $300 for a single driver) before they want you to pay import taxes.
-There is a long list of what consists of "what you may bring" without counting against your limit, and if you get inspected you may owe duty.
+Mexico Customs (Aduanas) allows $300 per person before they want you to pay import taxes.
+There is a long list of what consists of "what you may bring" without counting against your limit, and if you go over that you may owe tax.
 Basically they don't want you bringing multiples of items into Mexico to resell.
 Guns and ammunition are not allowed--just don't.

 There are also regulations on what always will be taxed, and you are supposed to declare these items or you may also be fined in addition to the tax owed.
 Building materials, car parts, and extra fuel are among them.
 The extra 16% and time isn't worth it.
 Buy what you can locally.

 Alcohol/Tobacco quantities are regulated.
-Duty free maximum allowances per passenger over 18 years old aren't included in the $300: (source)
+These maximum per passenger limits over 18 years old aren't included in the $300: (source)

 10 packs of cigarettes, 25 cigars or 200 grams of tobacco